riks-jogi/ASI-battleships/README.md

 # ASI-battleships

 ##### team: Georg Karu, Mihkel Martin Kasterpalu, Taeri Saar, Richard Jõgi
+__IF YOU ENJOY WELL WRITTEN, CLEAR CODE TURN AWAY NOW!__

+__THIS COMPLETELY VIOLATES PEP8 AND ANY OTHER STYLE STANDARD INCLUDING COMMON SENSE__

 A battleships game, played by a player and "AI"
 Due to this being made for a competition, there are many placeholders and errors: